Danny Sabatello

-Daniel Anthony Sabatello (born March 31, 1993) is an American mixed martial artist who competes in the Bantamweight division of Rizin Fighting Federation.
+Daniel Anthony Sabatello (born March 31, 1993) is an American mixed martial artist who competes in the Bantamweight division of RIZIN Fighting Federation.
+As of January 2026, Sabatello is the RIZIN Bantamweight World Champion.

 Background

 Coming from a Sicilian family whose roots trace back to Palermo, Danny was born in Chicago, Illinois to Greg and Nancy Sabatello in the suburb of Long Grove.
-He graduated from Stevenson High School in Lincolnshire, Illinois, where he was a two-time Illinois state champion, going 152-19, which included two years at St. Viator High School, He went to wrestle Division I at Purdue University, where his older brothers Joey and Vinny also went.
+He graduated from Stevenson High School in Lincolnshire, Illinois, where he was a two-time Illinois state champion, going 152-19, which included two years at St. Viator High School.
+He went to wrestle Division I at Purdue University, where his older brothers Joey and Vinny also went.
 While there, he was a three-time NCAA Championships qualifier at 133 and 141, and a two-time 141-pound Big Ten Championship place-winner.
 He also become the first Purdue wrestler to twice earn Big Ten Wrestler of the Week honors in his career.
-After finished his college degree in Law and Society with a minor in Organizational Leadership and Supervision, He moved to South Florida after his wrestling career on a whim to become a MMA fighter, eventually landing at American Top Team.
+After finishing his college degree in Law and Society with a minor in Organizational Leadership and Supervision, he moved to South Florida after his wrestling career on a whim to become a MMA fighter, eventually landing at American Top Team.